Last Updated on

 Its keyword research tool, for instance, is quite handy at helping users organize their product descriptions.
 Strategically leveraging it will progressively boost your product’s ranking in Amazon’s search results.

-Closely related to that is competitor analysis, which is also available on AMZScout.
-You can add your rival’s products to the product tracker to check on their regular sales.
+Closely related to that is competition analysis, which is also available on AMZScout.
+You can add your rival’s products to the product tracker to check on their regular monthly sales.
 The subsequent findings will then help you structure your strategies to undercut their pricing.

 And while you’re at it, you might need a cheaper supplier to further position yourself competitively.
 Fortunately, AMZScout also comes with the ability to generate info about prospective suppliers.
 Reviewing and comparing the data will help you settle on the most suitable candidates.